lunayuehuang/MSE544_Week2_Hands_on/README.md

 - `cat slurm-xxxxx.out`
   - Replace xxxxx with your actual JOBID found using squeue.

-For more detail, read the Batch job section of this web page: https://hyak.uw.edu/docs/compute/scheduling-jobs/
+For more details, read the Batch job section of this web page: https://hyak.uw.edu/docs/compute/scheduling-jobs/

-**Optional: Manual configure the python environment.**
+**Optional: Manually configure the Python environment.**

 **(Once you have completed the hands-on tutorial, you can try creating your own environment using this method.)**